- Densho Staff

 Mark Fukunaga is the Chairman and CEO of Servco Pacific, Inc., whose core businesses are automotive retailing and distribution, appliance distribution, and insurance services.
 He also oversees Servco's real estate and private equity investments.
 Mark joined Servco in 1988, prior to which he was a corporate attorney with a New York firm serving international clients.
 Previously, he worked as a legislative aide for Senator Daniel Inouye.
 He sits on a number of boards, including Fender Musical Instruments Corporation, Hoku Scientific, Nippon Golden Network, Children's Discovery Center, Contemporary Museum, Hawaii Business Roundtable, Honolulu Academy of Arts, Japan America Society, and the Japanese American National Museum.

-Mari Horita is the CEO of ArtsFund, an organization that raises and allocates funds to promote artistic and organizational excellence and by advocating for all the arts.
+Mari Horita is the CEO of ArtsFund, an organization that strengthens the community by supporting the arts through leadership, advocacy and grant making.
 Prior to joining ArtsFund, Mari was the Managing Director of the Seattle Office of Major, Lindsey & Africa, and practiced real estate law with K&L Gates and Dorsey Whitney.
 She also has an extensive background in nonprofit and community service and currently serves on the board of United Way of King County.
 Mari holds a B.A. in Asian Studies from Pomona College, a J.D. from the University of Washington School of Law, and a Masters in Nonprofit Leadership from Seattle University.
 Mari's mother, Lillian Hayashi, was interned at Tule Lake and Minidoka during the war.

 Tom Ikeda, Densho